microsoft/SynapseML/website/docs/features/onnx/about.md

 ## Usage

-1. Create a `com.microsoft.ml.spark.onnx.ONNXModel` object and use `setModelLocation` or `setModelPayload` to load the ONNX model.
+1. Create a `com.microsoft.azure.synapse.ml.onnx.ONNXModel` object and use `setModelLocation` or `setModelPayload` to load the ONNX model.

     For example: